 What kind of person can resist corruption?
 Psychology Today, 15.03.2022 (link)

 Investing in managerial honesty.
 VoxEU and The World Economic Forum, 05.11.2018 (link)

 Honesty’s the Best Policy?
 Yes, Investors Say.
 Barron’s, 24.11.2017 (link)

 L’intégrité morale peut répondre aux attentes des investisseurs.
 Le Temps, 12.10.2017 (link)

 ESSEC Business School Research grant (CERESSEC grant number 043-263-1-8-05-P-1) €4600 “Who is corrupt?
 Experimental research on petty corruption in an auditing setting” in 2018

-I teach cost accounting, management control, business ethics, and experimental methods on an undergraduate, graduate, and PhD level.
+I teach cost accounting, management control, business ethics, and experimental methods in B.Sc., M.Sc. and phD programs.
 I have been teaching at institutions such as European University Viadrina, ESCP Berlin, Zeppelin University, or UniBW Munich.